Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Price: $479.00 | Features: 12,000 BTUs, extra light, dual-hose exhaust

-WHY IT’S A TOP PICK: The Whynter ARC-122DS is able to pack a ton of cooling power into a petite package.
+WHY IT’S A TOP PICK: The Whynter ARC-122DS can pack a ton of cooling power into a petite package.

 Weighing a comparatively petite 57 pounds and just 30 inches tall, the 12,000 BTU portable Whynter ARC-122DS Elite puts out some of the best cooling power in its class, thanks in part to its Whynter dual-hose exhaust system which simultaneously pumps hot air out of the room at the same time it’s bringing cold air in.
-These dual hose designs are very popular for a reason.
-Matching its small stature, the ARC-122DS Elite also happens to be one of the quietest personal air conditioners on the market both in cooling and the standard fan in high setting or air conditioner dehumidifier modes with less than 52 dBA of noise level.
+These dual hose designs are quite popular, making them some of the top dual hose portable air conditioners.
+Matching its small stature, the ARC-122DS Elite also happens to be one of the quietest personal air conditioners on the market both in cooling and the standard fan in high setting or air conditioner dehumidifier modes with less than 52 dBA of the noise level.
 It is also known as an evaporative air cooler.

 No portable A/C will ever quite be able to measure up to what window-mounted units are capable of, but the Whynter dual-hose ARC-122DS gets about as close as any to hitting almost every feature out of the park.